TheLartians/ModernCppStarter/README.md

 Glob is considered bad because any changes to the source file structure [might not be automatically caught](https://cmake.org/cmake/help/latest/command/file.html#filesystem) by CMake's builders and you will need to manually invoke CMake on changes.
   I personally prefer the `GLOB` solution for its simplicity, but feel free to change it to explicitly listing sources.

-> I want to add additional targets to my project.
-Should I modify the main CMakeLists to conditionally include them?
+> I want create additional targets that depend on my library.
+Should I modify the main CMakeLists to include them?

-If possible, avoid adding conditional includes to the CMakeLists (even though it is a common sight in the C++ world), as it makes the build system convoluted and hard to reason about.
+Always avoid including derived projects from the from the libraries CMakeLists (even though it is a common sight in the C++ world), as this effectively inverts the dependency tree and makes the build system hard to reason about.
-Instead, create a new directory with a CMakeLists that adds the main project as a dependency (e.g. just copy the [standalone](standalone) directory).
+Instead, create a new directory or project with a CMakeLists that adds the library as a dependency (e.g. like the [standalone](standalone/CMakeLists.txt) directory).
-Depending on the complexity of the project it might make sense move the components into separate repositories and use CPM.cmake to add them as dependencies.
+Depending type it might make sense move these components into a separate repositories and reference a specific commit or version of the library.
 This has the advantage that individual libraries and components can be improved and updated independently.

 > You recommend to add external dependencies using CPM.cmake.
 Will this force users of my library to use CPM as well?